 To update the API invoker’s profile details on the CAPIF core function, the API invoker shall send a HTTP PUT message to the CAPIF core function to its resource representation, requesting to replace all properties in the existing resource, addressed by the URI received in the response to the request that has created the API invoker profile resource.
 The properties "apiInvokerId” and “onboardingInformation” shall remain unchanged from the previously provided values.
-The body of the HTTP PUT message shall include API invoker identity information, API invoker details that need to be updated and a Notification Destination URI for update notification as specified in clause 8.4.2.3.3.2.
+The body of the HTTP PUT message shall include API invoker identity information, API invoker details that need to be updated and a Notification Destination URI for update notification as specified in subclause 8.4.2.3.3.2.
 API invoker details may include API invoker information and API List.
 Upon receiving the above described HTTP PUT message:

 1. if the CAPIF core function decides to update the API list of the API invoker without validation by CAPIF administrator, then the CAPIF core function: